jmanzo/duilo-wordpress-plugin-framework/readme.md

 In the Init Class, you'll see a `get_services` method, where you need to set your needed classes.
 So, for example, if you want a API Class instantiated here, create the class and make sure you add a `register` method inside.
 This method will be used to initialize all the logic of your plugin.

+## Set Option Groups, Sections and fields
+To set the groups, sections and fields, you need to edit the Controller Class.
+Inside the constructor, you'll see a `$this->manager` property where in the same current order of this example, can be set.

 ## UI options